bdeckard92/dupUT/02-Lesson-Plans/18-NoSQL/README.md

 * CRUD operations using Mongoose are introduced in Lesson 1.
 Mongoose virtuals, subdocuments, and the `.populate()` method are used in Lesson 2.
 Mongoose schema is introduced in Lesson 1 but validations are used in Lesson 5.

+* Although students will learn how to deploy MongoDB applications to Heroku using MongoDB Atlas in their asynchronous lessons, ensure that they have the supplemental guides on [Setting Up MongoDB Atlas](../../01-Class-Content/18-NoSQL/04-Supplemental/MongoAtlas-Setup.md) and [Deploying with Heroku and MongoDB Atlas](../../01-Class-Content/18-NoSQL/04-Supplemental/MongoAtlas-Deploy.md).

 ## Career Connection

 During each lesson that students work through, they will also view a Career Connection section that will tie together the academic content with Career Services and how this material will be applicable to them in their future career.